 In June 2021, the Sponsor paid \$25,000 to cover certain offering costs in consideration for 2,875,000 Class B shares (the "founder shares").
-The number of founder shares outstanding was determined based on the expectation that the total size of the Initial Public Offering would be a maximum of 11,500,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after the Initial Public Offering.
-Up to 375,000 of the founder shares were subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised, of which 125,000 such founder shares are no longer subject to forfeiture.
+The number of founder shares outstanding was determined based on the expectation that the total size of the Initial Public Offering would be a maximum of 11,500,000 units if the underwriters' over-allotment option was exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after the Initial Public Offering.
+Up to 375,000 of the founder shares were subject to forfeiture depending on the extent to which the underwriters' over-allotment option was exercised, and were cancelled for no consideration in November 2022, following the expiration of the overallotment option.